Knoema/knoema-r-driver/README.md

-Official R package for Knoema's API
+Interface to the Knoema API
 ========

 This is the official documentation for Knoema's R Package.
 The package can be used for obtaining data from the datasets from the site knoema.com.